Tiantsoa79/cc-d1-my-wallet-Tiantsoa79/README.md

 #### Description
 A console-based wallet application in Java that enables users to make transactions (deposit or withdraw), check balance, view transaction history, and exit.

+#### Prerequisite
+Ensure you have Java Development Kit (JDK) installed.
+If not, download and install it from [Oracle's website](https://www.oracle.com/java/technologies/javase-downloads.html).

 #### How to Run
 Since the compiled program is already provided, it can be directly executed using the command :
  `java Wallet`.